Transcendence and linear relations of $1$-periods: The Case of Curves

 is irrational.}

-This is what we call an incomplete period of the third kind on $\Pe^1$.
-That this number is even transcendental follows from Baker's work on linear forms in logarithms.
-Indeed one deduces from the inhomogenous case of Baker's theorem that the numbers $1$, $\log 2$ and $\pi=-i \log(-1)$ are linearly independent over $\Qbar$.
+Integrals of this form along not necessarily closed paths are what we call incomplete periods of the third kind on $\Pe^1$.
+As it turned out such integrals are not only irrational but even transcendental as follows from Baker's work on linear forms in logarithms.
+Indeed one deduces from the inhomogeneous case of Baker's theorem about linear forms in logarithms of algebraic numbers that the numbers $1$, $\log 2$ and $\pi=-i \log(-1)$ are linearly independent over $\Qbar$.
 Strictly speaking this is not a transcendence result but a result on linear independence of incomplete periods of the third kind in the case of a curve of genus 0.
 However the transcendence of $\log 2$ and $\pi=-i \log(-1)$ is an immediate consequence.

 A. van der Poorten, see \cite{poorten} considered a more general complete and also incomplete period of the third kind on a curve of genus 0.
-Note that a differential $\xi$ of the third kind in this case takes the form
+In this case a differential $\xi$ of the third kind takes the form